Hecate2/neo-fairy-client/README.md

 ##### Step 1: Call a method in debug mode

+Your debugging runtime storage environment is always inherited from a test session.
+It is recommended to build the debugging environment automatically with testing codes.

 ```python
 print(breakpoint := client.debug_function_with_session(  # do not invokefunction in debugging!
     'registerRental',